Looking to get started? Look no further!

 Just be aware that there is a chance you won’t get your items returned!

-Looking to learn the basics of sending through the mail?
-Look no further!
 Below is a quick guide on how to send hockey cards through the mail.

 - Hockey Cards (or any items you’re looking to get signed) – You’ll need to buy hockey cards, no doubt about that, except that there is always a risk that you won’t be getting any returns so do not send anything you are not willing to part with.
 I typically send the cards without a protective sleeve or case and have had success with not getting cards ruined through the mail

 - Paper & Pen – Obviously you need something to write on and something to write with!

 - Envelopes – I use regular, letter sized envelopes (size #10)